What parts of a roast dinner are safe for dogs?

 - Plain cooked cauliflower (no sauce).

-Always feed your dog an amount that is appropriate for their size and current weight.
+Always feed your dog an amount that is appropriate for their size and ideal weight.
 Try not to go too overboard – even a little treat will brighten their day.
+Remember that a dog size portion will often to be much smaller than for a human, even if your pooch is a large breed.

-- Any vegetables roasted or fried in fat, butter or oil
+- Any vegetables or meat roasted or fried in fat, butter or oil

 - Cheese sauces